koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 </table>

 ## Do Nothingism
-- When you are depressed, you do not feel like doing much.
+1. When you are depressed, you do not feel like doing much.
-- You start procrastination.
+1. You start procrastination.
-- You feel worse because you actually did procrastinate.
+1. You feel worse because you actually did procrastinate.
-- You procrastinate even more.
+1. You procrastinate even more.
-- You end up in a vicios cycle which ends up in isolation.
+1. You go back to step 1 and end up in a vicios cycle which ends up in isolation.

 ### Find the Cause for Motivational Paralysis
 When you think about an undone task, what thoughts immediatly come to your mind?